langdoc/unified-northern-alphabet-ocr/README.md

 If you want to get a quick idea of what this is about, just clone the repository and open file `temp-correction-1.html` in Firefox.

-The file `meta.csv` contains additional information about lines that are written on distinct fonts, i.e. titles.
+Language and line specific metadata is stored in the file `meta_pages.csv`.
+The file `meta_extra.csv` contains additional information about lines that are written on distinct fonts, i.e. titles.

+## Authors and reuse

+This work has been done by Niko Partanen and Michael Rießler in Kone Foundation funded [IKDP-2](https://langdoc.github.io/IKDP-2/) research project.
+Please cite it using following template:

+    Partanen, Niko & Rießler, Michael 2018: Unified Northern Alphabet Ground Truth Package.
+[RELEASE VERSION].
+[ZENODO URN].

 ## Training process